docQodly/docs/docs/studio/pageLoaders/events.md

 	</Column.Item>
 </Column.List>

 1. **Select a Function**: Browse the available functions and select an appropriate class function.
-You can link events to various types of class functions, including datastore class functions, dataclass class functions, entity class functions, and entity selection class functions.
+You can link events to various types of class functions, including datastore class functions, dataclass class functions, entity class functions, entity selection class functions, and singleton class functions.

 2. **Pass Parameters**: After selecting a class function, Qodly Studio automatically parses it, extracting its declared prototype.
 This allows you to visualize and configure its parameter(s) and return value.
 You can enhance the functionality of class functions by configuring parameters in two ways using the toggle <img src={require('./img/QodlySourceToggle.png').default} style={{borderRadius: '6px', width:'5%'}} /> to define how the [function parameter(s)](#parameter-handling) should be filled, including the option to have [variadic parameters](#variadic-parameters).